COVID-19 – stay in touch with racing’s response

 - Royal Ascot: the racecourse launched #StyledwithThanks ahead of the Royal meeting behind-closed-doors, kickstarting the campaign with a £100,000 donation from the community funds.
 Viewers watching from home dressed up and shared their photos on social media, in turn donating £5 to support the four frontline beneficiary charities: The Care Workers Charity, NHS Charities Together, Berkshire Community Foundation and the National Emergencies Trust, ultimately raising over £400,000 in total.
 Read more here.

 - Ascot used the week to highlight three local heroes nominated by NHS Frimley Trust and Berkshire Community Foundation.
 Andy Booth, Sheila Bond and Karen Kersley all received surprise afternoon tea hampers to say thank you for their volunteering and donations to help their community during the outbreak.
 On Saturday of the Royal meeting, jockeys came together to pledge their riding fees in support of NHS Charities Together.

 - All-Weather Championships: the winners of the cut-short Arena Racing Company series all kindly decided to donate all or a proportion of this money to an NHS charity to help fight the ongoing Coronavirus pandemic, totalling over £25,000.
 This includes Champion Owner Godolphin who donated their entire £10,000 prize.
 Read more here.

-- Jockey Club Catering: Food Donations from cancelled fixtures are taking place across the group before racing resumed in June.
+- Jockey Club Catering: Food Donations from cancelled fixtures took place across the group before racing resumed in June.

 - Chester: Set up a local food bank drop off point, donating over £1,000 worth of food items, and also gave away free frozen meals to NHS workers.
 These activities only ran for a short time owing to the racecourse being put into lockdown due to illness.